Jonathan Edward Bernthal (born September 20, 1976) is an American actor.

 In 2016, he joined the Marvel Cinematic Universe as Frank Castle during the second season of Daredevil (2015), a role which earned him enough acclaim to earn his own spinoff show, The Punisher (2017).

 He is married to Erin Angle, niece of professional wrestler Kurt Angle since 2010 and they have two sons and a daughter together.
-He is also a cousin of Adam Schlesinger, who performs with the band Fountains of Wayne and is one of the songwriters for Crazy Ex-Girlfriend.
+He is also a cousin of the late Adam Schlesinger, who performed with the band Fountains of Wayne and was one of the songwriters for Crazy Ex-Girlfriend.

 - Night at the Museum: Battle of the Smithsonian (2009) as Al Capone